oemilk/ilovepooq/README.md

 ## Generate ContentInfoModel

 It generates a data model from a parsing data.<br />
-This is also modified in case of parsing other struecters of HTML.
+This is also modified in case of parsing other structers of HTML.

 ```content_info_model
 public class ContentInfoModel {